Hi there. Today I want to talk to you about a few ways that your business can plan for and offset the effects of an economic downturn.

 2. Improve Focus on Existing Customers

 Number two is to improve focus on existing customers.
 We like to chase new business, but don't do that at the risk of letting your customer relationships go untended.
 Get to know your customers' needs better than ever and improve your product and service to fit their needs.

-3. Have a Plan For Cuts You'll Make in Case of an Economic Downturn
+3. Have a Plan For Cuts You'll Make in Case of an Economic Downturn or Recession

 Number three is to have a plan for cuts you'll make during an economic downturn.
 If you have to cut your marketing budget, have a plan for what gets cut.
 Get an advisor to help you with that -- someone internally or maybe a trusted partner.
 You don't want to cut things that are going to have an impact on your lead generation during an economic downturn.